- How To Tackle Jealousy In Creative Writing

 - 10 Mistakes New Fiction Writers Make

-Now that you've learned how to boost your book sales, you're one step closer to achieving your writing goals.
+Now that you've learned some engaging strategies for increasing your book's visibility, you're one step closer to achieving your writing goals.
 If you're ready to take the next step, explore expert resources designed to help authors succeed.
 Access the Writer’s Toolkit Here.